 As summer arrives and temperatures rise above 90F, pay particular attention to your trees.
 Early identification and treatment of heat stress go a long way toward helping them recover.

 In this article, we will go over the signs of heat stress in trees and some tips on how to protect them during extreme summer heat.

 What Is Heat Stress in Trees?

 In a nutshell, heat stress occurs when a tree loses water faster than it can replace it.

-Trees absorb water from the soil through their roots, as well as some from the air through leaves, branches and trunks.
+Trees absorb water from the soil through their roots, as well as from the air through leaves, branches, and trunks.
 That water is circulated throughout the tree and then evaporated into the air through a process called transpiration (think of it like sweating in people).

 While this process generally works very well to keep a tree healthy and hydrated, high heat (especially dry heat) puts transpiration into overdrive, causing the tree to lose more water, more quickly.
 In fact, a large tree can lose as much as 100 gallons of water on a hot day.

 The situation is made even worse when there hasn’t been much rain lately (or not enough irrigation) so there isn’t enough moisture in the soil for the tree to absorb.
 Add in windy conditions that cause even faster evaporation of moisture from leaf surfaces, and the tree quickly starts to suffer from heat stress.